BITSS-OPA/opa-deworming/code/05_final_opa.md

   "A3.
 All income of A1, with ext.",
   "A3.
 All income of A2.
 Main Policy Estimate"
   )

-# c(
-#   "Fiscal effects, 2016(W@W) B & C, no ext",
-#   "Fiscal effects, 2016(W@W) B & C, yes ext",
-#   "Total effects, 2016(W@W) B & C, no ext",
-#   "Total effects, 2016(W@W) B & C, yes ext",
-#   "Fiscal effects, 2019(KLPS4) B & 2016(W@W) C, no ext",
-#   "Total effects, 2019(KLPS4) B & 2016(W@W) C, no ext",
-#   "Total effects, 2016(W@W) B & EA C, no ext",
-#   "Total effects, 2016(W@W) B & EA C, ext",
-#   "Total effects, 2019(KLPS4) B & EA C, no ext")
 ```

 </details>

 # Main Results

 In this document we have presented three different approaches to measuring the welfare effects of deworming  interventions.
 The first approach was based on the original paper that measured the welfare effects of deworming (@baird2016worms) and proposed four different ways to compute this effect (with and without externalities, and from a societal or fiscal perspective).
 The second approach, based on more recent data, focused only on direct effects, and relies less on predictive effects over the lifecycle.
 Results for the second approach are also separated between the societal and fiscal perspective.

 The third and final approach uses similar methodologies with three main differences.
-First, we allow the benefits to be scaled to account for differences in the prevalence of worm infections in other settings.
+First, we allow the benefits to be scaled to account for differences in the prevalence of worm infections in settings different from the original study.
 Second, we allow the benefits to be scaled by the length of treatment provided to children within a particular setting.
 Finally, based on feedback from Evidence Action on the relevant costs from present-day deworming programs, this approach uses more up to date information on treatment costs and it does not take into account the knock-on effects of additional schooling costs as a result of increased school attendance, which are accounted for in approaches #1 and #2[^11].

 [^11]: Evidence Action suggests that the added costs on education will not be considered as costs from a policy makers perspective.
 Those costs corresponds to another intervention on itself (education) and incorporating its costs would also require to incorporate its benefits.
 [CONFIRM WITH GRACE]